 8.2.2 Unregulated Emitters

-Calculate, for each pressure level, the average emission rate q̄ obtained by measuring the emission rates of the four emitters at rising pressure.
+Calculate for each pressure level, the average emission rate q̄ obtained by measuring the emission rates of the four emitters at rising pressure.

-Plot the curve q̄, as a function of inlet pressure.
-The curve of q̄ shall conform to the curve presented in manufacturer's publications within an allowable deviation of ± 5 percent for category A and ± 10 percent for category B at any pressure.
+Plot the curve q̄ as a function of inlet pressure.
+The curve of q̄ shall conform to the curve presented in manufacturer’s publications within an allowable deviation of ± 5 percent for Category A and ± 10 percent for Category B at any pressure.

 8.2.3 Regulated Emitters

-Calculate for each inlet pressure level p, the average emission rate q obtained by measuring the emission rates of the four emitters at rising and falling pressure (the average of eight emission rate measurements).
+Calculate for each inlet pressure level p the average emission rate q obtained by measuring the emission rates of the four emitters at rising and falling pressure (the average of eight emission rate measurements).

 The value of q shall not deviate from the nominal emission rate qn by more than 5 percent for Category A, not more than 10 percent for Category B.